 - Verify the summary and description are correct.
 If they aren’t correct, fix them.

 - Verify the issue type (bug, feature request, task, improvement) is correct.

 - Include someone from QA or customer support in the triage meeting to add color to the issue.

 - Implement the use of templates so that the necessary information is always collected in a bug report.

 Who Should Attend Bug Triage Meetings?

 There are always bugs to be fixed.
-Having regular bug triage meetings keeps high priority bugs at the forefront and ensures those bugs get fixed faster.
-A consistent bug triage process leads to a more organized backlog and helps set expectations with the rest of the team, and your customers.
+Having regular bug triage meetings keeps high-priority bugs at the forefront and ensures they are fixed faster.
+A consistent bug triage process leads to a more organized backlog and helps set expectations with the rest of the team and your customers.